-Also on Decmeber 5, 1963) CIA headquarters cabled the Mexico City Station and identified this Cuban-American as Gilberto Policarpo Lopez, who was born on January 26, 1940.
+Also on Decmeber 5, 1963 CIA headquarters cabled the Mexico City Station and identified this Cuban-American as Gilberto Policarpo Lopez, who was born on January 26, 1940.
 14/ It stated also that Lopez was not identical with a Gilberto Lopez who had been identified as active in pro-Castro groups in Los Angeles.
-15/ an agent of the Mexican Federal Judicial Police, had Shafed
+15/

-Of March 19 1964, the Monterrey Station sent a classified message to headquarters that Enrique Ruiz Montalvo,

-Informed the CIA that one of Ruiz's contacts reported in late February, 1964, that an American citizen named Gilberto Lopes was involved in the Kennedy assassination.
-16/ The message said Ruiz's contact reported that Lopes entered Mexico on foot from Laredo, Texas about 1200 hours on November 13 carrying U.S. passport #319962, which was issued July 13, 1960.
+CIA hundguartees received March 19, 1964, [classified message to headquarters that Enrique Ruiz Montalvo (an agent of the Mexican Federal Judicial Police) had Stated informed the CIA that one of Ruiz's contacts reported in late February, 1964, that an American citizen named Gilberto Lopes was involved in the Kennedy assassination.
+16/ The message said Ruiz's contact reported that Lopes entered Mexico on foot from Laredo, Texas about 1200 hours on November 13 carrying U. passport #319962, which was issued July 13, 1960.
 17/ According to the dispatch, the contact related also that Lopes proceeded by bus to Mexico City "where he entered Cuban embassy"; it said that he left the Cuban Embassy on November 27 and was the only passenger for Cuba on flight #465.
 18/ It said the contact reported that Lopes was issued Mexican travel form B, #24553, at Nuevo Laredo.
 19/ According to the dispatch, Ruiz reported that he could not verify the contact's information, but thought it might be of interest to the United States government.
 20/

-The cable stated also that background information Neport concerning the Monterrey base's contact with Ruiz was contained in a dispatch dated March 18 which was being pouched to headquarters on March 20 21/

-On March 20 the Deputy Chief of the Mexico City Station cabled a classified message to headquarters in which it was stated that the information contained in the earlier dispatch which discussed Ruiz's contact "jibes fully with that provided station by LITEMPO Dearly December 1963."
-22/

-A 201 file was opened on Gilberto Policarpo Lopez by Agency headquarters on December 16, 1963.
+The cable stated also that background information concerning the contact contained in a dispatch dated March 18 which was being pouched to headquarters on March 21/ NexTdA D the Deputy Chief of the Mexico City Station cabled a classified message to headquarters in which it was stated that the information contained in the earlier dispatch enerAachiepo "jibes fully with that provided which discussed R station by LITEMPO A early December 1963."
+22/ A 201 file was opened on Gilberto Policarpo Lopez by Agency headquarters on December 16, 1963.
 23/ At that time his records indicated that no earlier 201 file had existed.
-The file contains a "Review of 201 file on U.S. Citizen" by Barry Gibson an operations officer for the LAM/FI component of the Agency.
+The file contains a "Review of 201 file on U.S. Citizen" by an operations officer for the LAM/FI component of the Agency.
 24/ In that review the file was classified as a "counterintelligence case (i.e., involving a foreign intelligence or security service)."
-25/ The date of entry of that category in Agency records is indicated as January 22, 1975 in Lopez's file.
+25/ The date of entry of that category in Agency records is indicated as January 22, 19(75) in Lopez's file.
 26/ which had been carried out in Key West, Florida.
 The report stated that Lopez's counsin, Guillermo Serpa Rodriguez, told the FBI that Lopez came to the United Stated for the first time some time after Castro first came to power.
 27/ He stayed approximately one year and then returned to Cuba.
 28/ Rodriguez stated that Lopez returned to Cuba because he was homesick and missed his family; he had parents and four brothers who still resided in Cuba.
 29/